 Students enrolled in Level 3 will begin the course proficient in basic Mandarin.
 The same text series and supplemental materials are used and the students continue practicing reading, writing, speaking and listening as they become more proficient in the language.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Prerequisite: Level 2, C- or better